 Finally, just like prescription medicines, it’s always a necessity to consult with your healthcare provider before adding a new plant, herb, or dietary supplement to your regimen.
 Remember, plant supports can be powerful—but with the green light from a trusted healthcare professional, you can enjoy the best their potency has to offer.

-From portable kava capsules to soothing kava tonics, Botanic Tonics’ feel free line boosts your wellness routine without compromising your trust.
+From portable kava capsules to soothing kava tonics, Botanic Tonics’ feel free line boosts your energy without compromising your trust.
 Our products are crafted with respect for tradition and the health of our growing community of customers.

 Sources: